gesellkammer/peach/README.md

 	m2n      midi-note to note-name
 	amp2db   amptlitude to dB (0dB = 1 amp, 0 = -inf dB)
 	db2amp   dB to amplitude

-Most of the pitch convertion functions have also long-name aliases